 Miriam Steinberg-Egeth lives in Philadelphia with her husband and their two kids.
-She is the director of Hillel's Jewish Graduate Student Network and writes an advice column, Miriam's Advice Well, for the Jewish Exponent.
+She is the coordinator of the Center City Kehillah in Philadelphia and writes an advice column, Miriam's Advice Well, for the Jewish Exponent.

 “What’s teshuvah?” my 3-year-old daughter asked as we were getting dressed for services on the first day of Rosh Hashanah and talking about the holiday.

 I explained that during this time…of year from Rosh Hashanah to Yom Kippur, we can change things about ourselves and how we act in the world.
 I said, “If you don’t like how something is going, you can turn it around.”
 She thought for a moment, then her face lit up and she said, “Like Daniel Tiger says!”
 Before I… >> Read More